About us

 Curious Walks (in Pasadena, CA)

-Tournament Park, S. Wilson Ave, South of California Blvd, Pasadena, CA, USPlease join us for the first of many 5-mile walks aimed at cultivating deep, thoughtful, and interesting conversations!
+Tournament Park, S. Wilson Ave, South of California Blvd, Pasadena, CA, USPlease join us for a beautiful 5-mile walk aimed at cultivating deep, thoughtful, and interesting conversations!
 Ultimately, we hope to spark connection, learning, friendship, and community — all while getting exercise in the great outdoors and being curious!

 How does this work?